Monogamy-of-entanglement-inspired protocol to quantify bipartite entanglement using spin squeezing: Introduction

-First, the entire system is subject to the action of Hamiltonian $H_{AB}$ which might create some bipartite entanglement between A and B. Subsequently, a Hamiltonian $H_A$ acts locally on subsystem A. The action of this Hamiltonian might create entanglement within the elements of A but its locality prevents any further modification of the bipartite entanglement between A and B. How is the entanglement generation within A affected by the pre-existing bipartite entanglement between A and B, and whether we can use the information obtained through the action of $H_A$ to learn about the bipartite entanglement between A and B are the main questions we will be addressing.
-Moreover, we explore if these relationships can be studied in terms of easily measurable observables such as spin-squeezing parameters.
+In this study, we are interested in \corr{utilizing} a generalization of the monogamy of entanglement concept, \corr{introduced initially in Ref.~\cite{Calamet2017,Calamet2018}}, which we schematically depict in Fig.~\ref{Fig1}.
+We consider a total system divided into two subsystems A and B, composed of $N_A$ and $N_B$ qubits, respectively.
+First, the entire system is subject to the action of Hamiltonian $H_{AB}$ which might create some bipartite entanglement between A and B. Subsequently, a Hamiltonian $H_A$ acts locally on subsystem A. The action of this Hamiltonian might create entanglement within the elements of A but its locality prevents any further modification of the bipartite entanglement between A and B. \corr{As we show later, the} entanglement generation within A \corr{is conditioned} by the pre-existing bipartite entanglement between A and B. \corr{Here, we address if} we can use the information obtained through the action of $H_A$ to learn about the bipartite entanglement between A and B. Moreover, we explore if these relationships can be studied in terms of easily measurable observables such as spin-squeezing parameters.

 This paper is organized as follows.
-First, we introduce different types of bipartite entanglement measures to be adopted in the paper.
-Second, we study the complexity of the generalized monogamy property by investigating two simple cases where analytical expressions for the entanglement measures can be derived.
-Next, we introduce our general protocol for quantifying the entanglement between A and B through local operations and measurements on A. We then discuss how spin-squeezing parameter measurements are related to bipartite entanglement for different typical Hamiltonians such as one-axis twisting (OAT) or two-axis twisting (TAT), and how to decide which of them might be more effective in different steps of our protocol.
-Finally, we test how our protocol performs in systems with different numbers of spins and reflect on its limitations and advantages.
+First, we introduce different types of bipartite entanglement measures to be adopted in the paper in Section \hyperref[SecII]{II}.
+Then in Section \hyperref[SecIII]{III}, we \corr{introduce} the generalized monogamy property by investigating two simple cases where analytical expressions for the entanglement measures can be derived \cite{Calamet2017, Calamet2018}.
+Next, we introduce our general protocol for quantifying the entanglement between A and B through local operations and measurements on A in Section \hyperref[SecIV]{IV}.
+We then explore how spin-squeezing parameter measurements are related to bipartite entanglement in Section \hyperref[SecV]{V}.
+In Section \hyperref[SecVI]{VI}, we test how our protocol performs in systems with different numbers of spins for different typical Hamiltonians such as one-axis twisting (OAT) or two-axis twisting (TAT), and reflect on how to decide which of them might be more effective in different steps of our protocol.
+Finally, we conclude and discuss the limitations and advantages of the protocol in Section \hyperref[SecVII]{VII}.